gassayping/fried-rice.nvim/README.md

 # `Fried Rice.nvim`

 Fried rice is a quick and easy meal to cook.
-This plugin enables you to quickly edit your config files from anywhere in your filesystem.
+This plugin makes it easy to quickly edit your config files from anywhere in your filesystem.

 ## Usage